Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Exact Solutions and Analyses of Eq. ( )

 where ${\mathcal F}(x) = b \, |G(x)|^{\mu/2} \, D(x) \geq 0$ and ${\mathcal G}(x) = (a/b - (\mu/2) \, \mbox{sign}(G(x))) \, |G(x)|^{\mu/2 - 1}$.
 We also recall the condition (i) in Sec. \ref{sec:model-det}, namely,

-For it, regardless of $G(x)$ the dynamical evolution of the deterministic model (in the absence of traps) is monotonic, i.e., $x(t)$ always increases or decreases with $t$.

-Further, we should emphasize the known fact \cite{bonet-1995} that for a non-linear Langevin equation, determined characteristics of the resulting non-linear trajectories --- noticeably divergence \cite{ryabov-2019,mazumdar-2020} --- may hinder a proper PDF ensemble description via a linear Fokker-Planck equation (for a comprehensive discussion see, e.g., \cite{callaham-2021}).
-For example, it poses important issues related to stability and solvability of the latter \cite{mazumdar-2020,zhao-2022}.

-In Sec. \ref{sec:gen-sol} we present the parameter intervals for which the stochastic model is or is not solvable.
-It is not if $1 \leq \mu < 2$, when from Eq. (\ref{eq:teste}) combined with Eq. (\ref{eq:cond1}) it follows that ${\mathcal G}(x)$ is either always positive ($+$) or always negative ($-$), moreover with $-1/2 \leq \mu/2-1 < 0$ and $b < 2 \, |a|/|\mu|$.
-So, in the long run the fluctuations from $L(t)/\sqrt{b}$ cannot change the evolution tendency of $x(t)$ towards $\pm \infty$, determined by ${\mathcal G}(x)$.
-Notice that very qualitatively $x(t)$ resembles a kind of random walk, but with a spatial bias in a determined direction.
-Hence, it leads to a divergence for the related $\rho(x,t)$ --- as mentioned above, a kind of ensemble of these non-linear (and here diverging) paths.
-In other words, in this case the stochastic noise cannot stabilize the system.
+For it (cf. Fig. \ref{fig:fignew} (a)), regardless of $G(x)$ the dynamical evolution of the deterministic models in the absence of traps are monotonic, i.e., $x(t)$ invariably just increases or just decreases with $t$.
+Moreover, by inspecting ${\mathcal G}(x)$ in Eq. (\ref{eq:teste}) and considering the relation in Eq. (\ref{eq:cond1}) it follows that ${\mathcal G}(x)$ is either always positive ($+$) or always negative ($-$).
+So, in the long run $x(t)$ should not diverge (i.e., in average not evolving towards $\pm \infty$) only if the fluctuations from $L(t)/\sqrt{b}$ could refrain this biased evolution of $x(t)$ driven by ${\mathcal G}(x)$.
+Observe that in such a context, $x(t)$ does resemble a random walk, but with a spatial bias in a given direction.
+In other words, in this situation --- which we call the non-stabilization condition --- the added noise cannot confine the systems.
+We shall emphasize the known fact \cite{bonet-1995} that for a non-linear Langevin equation, certain characteristics of the resulting non-linear trajectories, noticeably divergence \cite{ryabov-2019,mazumdar-2020}, may hinder a proper PDF description via a linear Fokker-Planck equation (for a comprehensive discussion see, e.g., \cite{callaham-2021}).
+Particularly, it poses important issues related to stability and solvability of the latter \cite{mazumdar-2020,zhao-2022}.